tractr/boilerplate-hapijs/README.md

 Then you need to generate code from your Hapify project using `hpf generate`.

+**Important**: For development purpose, generated files are ignored in the `.gitignore`.
+You should edit this file and remove the last lines before committing.

 ### 3. Run the API

 This API should be used with docker and docker-compose.